ImanGholamii/Password_Manager/README.md

 - 🔍 Search Functionality: Implement a search feature to quickly find saved passwords.
 - 📊 Password Strength Indicator: Show a visual indicator of password strength.

 ## 📜 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache v2.0 2004 License ⚖️.
+See the [LICENSE](https://github.com/ImanGholamii/Password_Manager/blob/main/LICENSE) file for details.

 ## 🙌 Acknowledgements